d-bl/GroundForge-help/docs/symmetry/index.md

 The [page](GroundForge/symmetry) starts with some forms but revolves about a template that is repeated in several swatches in a smaller scale.
 These swatches are various configurations of reflected and rotated repeats of the template.
-You can quickly browse through dozens of more variations created from a single template with a few controls in a form.
+You can quickly browse through more variations created from the same template with a few controls in a form.

 In the template you can drop and add stitches and apply a [color code] to the stitches.